Best open-source alternatives to Cursor IDE

 Cursor is a fork of VS Code with deep AI integration for autocomplete, inline chat, and codebase-aware editing.
 It has gained adoption for its "Tab" autocomplete and multi-file context features.
 Teams on air-gapped networks or those concerned about code being sent to external servers look for self-hosted or open-source alternatives.

-Cloud OptionalDockerPackageBinaryInstall:dockerpackage-managerbinarysourceFeatures:
+Cloud OptionalMulti-UserSourceFeatures:

-- terminal-based AI coding agent
+- AI coding agent

-- built-in build agent
+- Built-in build agent

-- built-in plan agent
+- Read-only planning agent

-- general subagent
+- General subagent

 Claude Code is an agentic coding assistant designed for developers who want help directly in their terminal and related workflows.
 It is positioned as a tool that can understand a project’s codebase, assist with routine programming tasks, explain complex code, and help manage git operations through natural language commands.
 The project appears aimed at individual developers and teams working in local repositories, with usage extending to the terminal, IDEs, and even GitHub via @claude mentions.
 The README also highlights a plugin system for extending behavior with custom commands and agents, along with documentation and troubleshooting resources for setup and usage.
 It is backed by Anthropic and includes information about data collection and privacy safeguards.